Foundation for Intentional Community

-The Foundation for Intentional Community (FIC), formerly the Fellowship of Intentional Communities then the Fellowship for Intentional Community, provides publications, referrals, support services, and "sharing opportunities" for a wide range of intentional communities including: cohousing groups, community land trusts, communal societies, class-harmony communities, and ecovillages, along with community networks, support organizations, and people seeking a home in community.
+The Foundation for Intentional Community (FIC), formerly the Fellowship of Intentional Communities then the Fellowship for Intentional Community, provides publications, referrals, support services, and "sharing opportunities" for a wide range of intentional communities including: cohousing groups, community land trusts, communal societies, class-harmony communities, housing cooperatives, cofamilies, and ecovillages, along with community networks, support organizations, and people seeking a home in community.
 The FIC is a nonprofit 501(c)(3) organization in the United States.
-[Details about Fellowship for Intentional Community Inc., EIN: 35-1856776, Rutledge, MO, United States".
-403 | Internal Revenue Service.
-Retrieved June 30, 2019.]

 Activities

-The FIC publishes the Communities Directory, and other books, and the Intentional Communities web site: www.IC.org.
-Online events include presentations, interactive seminars, a discussion forum, and pod casts.
-A fund for BIPOC intentional communities gathers donations and dispenses grants.
-It also sponsors and presents periodic Community gatherings, including annual gatherings at Twin Oaks and other community-related events online and in various locations around the US.
+The FIC currently publishes the Communities Directory, and the Intentional Communities web site.
+It also sponsors and presents periodic Community gatherings, including annual gatherings at Twin Oaks Community and other community-related events online and in various locations around the US.